CAPTAIN, CORRECTIONAL STAFF TRAINING ACADEMY, SEA GIRT

 B.A.
 CRIMINAL JUSTICE & PSYCHOLOGY – CLASS OF 2002

-“What impressed my most, during my years of undergraduate work at Caldwell College, were the active roles students and professors engaged in during the learning process.
+“What impressed my most, during my years of undergraduate work at Caldwell University, were the active roles students and professors engaged in during the learning process.

 Presently, I am a licensed professional working in the field of mental health.
 I have received my MSW from Rutgers University School of Social Work and currently am a Program Coordinator for a long term residential facility.

 Caldwell University and the Department of Sociology / Criminal Justice provided me with a strong foundation through the well-structured requirements of course offerings and internship programs, leading to my continuation and completion of graduate studies.”